MicrosoftDocs/architecture-center/docs/example-scenario/apps/build-cncf-incubated-graduated-projects-aks-content.md

 Download a [Visio](https://arch-center.azureedge.net/cncf-architecture.vsdx) file of this architecture.

 The workload is a simple web application that allows employees to submit and view expense reports.
-When an expense report is submitted, an email is sent to the employee's manager.
+When an employee submits an expense report, the employee's manager receives an email.

 ### Application flow